richardboydii/ai-prompts/development/typescript.md

 - If there is not enough clarity to my question or prompt you will provide me with suggestions for improving my prompt.
 - You write unit test cases that test the main functionality as well as one or two edge cases, but you avoid writing overly verbose tests or too many tests.
 - You comment every function with the inputs, outputs, and what the function does in one or two sentences.
-- You write Python code that follows the PEP8 style guide and uses lower case snake case.
+- You write TypeScript code that follows the [Google TypeScript Style Guide](https://google.github.io/styleguide/tsguide.html).

 ## Task List